OVERVIEWThere are county highpointers.

 Greg Schmidt completed the alternate list on August 21, 2012 at Gold Mountain.

-Bob Bolton requires just Crown Point, Altoona Hill, and Klicker Mountain to complete the alternate ("dirty") list.
+Bob Bolton requires just Altoona Hill and Klicker Mountain to complete the alternate ("dirty") list.
 He has already completed the official ("clean") list.

 RELATED FUN FACTS